sourcegraph/about/content/blogposts/2023/power-user-guide-cody-ai-vscode.md

 Cody also allows you to define your own custom commands.
 So, if you find yourself writing the same prompt over and over and over again, turn it into a [custom command](https://docs.sourcegraph.com/cody/custom-commands).

-The Option + C shortcut will bring up the Cody commands window, allowing you to execute any of the prebuilt as well as any custom commands you define.
+The <kbd>Option</kbd> + <kbd>C</kbd> shortcut will bring up the Cody commands window, allowing you to execute any of the prebuilt as well as any custom commands you define.
 You can additionally execute any of the commands within the Cody Chat prompt window by starting your query with `/`.

 ![Cody custom commands](https://storage.googleapis.com/sourcegraph-assets/blog/power-users-guide-to-cody-for-vs-code/cody-commands.png)